-Your Handicap Parking Space Painting Questions Answered
+Handicap Parking Space Painting Requirements: Your Questions Answered

-Posted by Judson Burdon on April 13
+Posted by Judson Burdon on April 13, 2023

-Handicapped parking spots are spaces reserved in residential, commercial, or publicly owned building parking lots for people with disabilities.
+Handicap parking spots are spaces reserved in residential, commercial, or publicly owned building parking lots for people with disabilities.

-2. Who is considered handicapped or a person with a disability?
+2. Who Is Considered Handicapped or a Person with a Disability?

 People who have physical or mental impairments are considered persons with disability or handicapped.
 The terms persons with disability are also applicable to people who have sensory or intellectual impairments.
 These disabilities are long-term and limit or affect their daily activities.